PatWalters/useful_rdkit_utils/README.md

 ### Demos
 The notebooks directory contains a Jupyter notebook showing how to use some of the functions in this collection.

+### Contributing
+I'm very open to PRs with corrections and/or contributions.

 ### Copyright

 Copyright (c) 2021, Pat Walters